Violet Carson

 Violet Helen Carson (1 September 1898 – 26 December 1983) was a British actress of radio, stage and television, and a singer and pianist, who had a long and celebrated career as an actress and performer during the early days of BBC Radio, and during the last two decades of her life as the matronly Christian widow, town gossip and elderly battle-axe Ena Sharples in the ITV television soap opera Coronation Street.
 She was one of the original characters from the series debut in 1960 and would feature in the role for twenty years.

 Early life and career

-Carson was born on German Street in Ancoats, Lancashire.
+Carson was born on German Street [later re-named Radium Street] in Ancoats, Lancashire.
 Her Scottish father, William Brown Carson, ran a flour mill and her mother, Mary Clarke Carson (' Tordoff), was an amateur singer.
 As a child, she took piano lessons while attending a Church of England school and performed with her younger sister Nellie as a singing act called the Carson Sisters.
 In 1913, she became a cinema pianist providing the musical accompaniment for silent films.
 As silent films fell out of fashion following the arrival of "talkies", Carson took up singing.

 She married road contractor George Peploe on 1 September 1926, her 28th birthday.
 Peploe died in 1929 at the age of 31.
 They had no children and Carson never remarried.